ngocmphan/global_birth_rate_analysis/README.md

 (The only predictor that does not have significant impact was the interaction term between GDP and unemployment rate)

-Noted that the r_squared score, which represents how well these predictors were able to explain the model variations, increases to 64.00% in the test set with interaction term in comparison to 52.06%.
+Noted that the r_squared score, which represents how well these predictors were able to explain the model variations, increases to 64.00% in the test set with interaction term in comparison to 52.06% for the model without the interaction terms.
+This indicates that the interaction terms have impacts on the birth rates.
 In addition, the interaction term model showed a decrease in the RSE (residuals squared errors), represented the errors not explained by the model, to RSE 6.59 in the test set from RSE 7.47 in the test set from the original model.

 Noted that happiness index also includes measurements of the following: Freedom to make life choices, social support, healthy life expectancy, perceptions of corruptions, and generosity.
 Due to high collinearity between this predictors, only happiness index was included in the model.